 - How will my data be used?

 The information you supply will be used by Carnstone to risk assess the forest sources and ‘grade’ each paper brand (see our page explaingin how it works for more detail on the risk assessment process).
-These grades will be visible to the publisher and printer users on the database who will use the information to inform their paper buying decisions.
+These grades will be visible to the publisher and supplier users on the database who will use the information to inform their paper buying decisions.

 - Who will see my data?

-All of your pulp and forest source information is password protected and only accessible to the participating publishers and printers.
+All of your pulp and forest source information is password protected and only accessible to the participating publishers and suppliers.
 Even the most senior level of publisher user cannot see information on pulp supplier names or FSC/PEFC certificate numbers.
 These are cross-checked by Carnstone against the FSC and PEFC online certificate databases, but then hidden from all other users.